bekorn/GoodEnoughRenderer/README.md

 GLTF assets are excluded from git because of their size (except `projects/editor/models`).
 To load your own, edit the `projects/development/assets.json`.
 HDRIs and Envmaps are also excluded for the same reason.
 You can load an HDRI and use the Envmap Baker in the editor.

+You can download the assets I used from [here](https://drive.google.com/drive/folders/1LU5GHVmfd7sNY9ECnvMjL3NwSL50dnun).

 </details>

 ----